Skip to Content

 What is an Internal Gear Hub?

-The internal gear hub, also called hub gear or abbreviated IGH is a system used to change a bicycle’s gear ratio.
-It achieves this using planetary or epicyclic gears that are housed and sealed within the rear hub.
+The internal gear hub, also called hub gear or IGH, is a system used to change a bicycle’s gear ratio.
+Most internal gear hubs have between 2 and 14 different gear ratios.
+The internal gears are housed and sealed inside the rear hub.
 The internal gear hub is an alternative to a derailleur.

 Image: “Belt-drive internal-geared multi-speed rear hub”, by AndrewDressel, licensed under CC BY-SA 3.0